The history of antibiotics

 Alexander Fleming was, it seems, a bit disorderly in his work and accidentally discovered penicillin.
 Upon returning from a holiday in Suffolk in 1928, he noticed that a fungus, Penicillium notatum, had contaminated a culture plate of Staphylococcus bacteria he had accidentally left uncovered.
 The fungus had created bacteria-free zones wherever it grew on the plate.
 Fleming isolated and grew the mould in pure culture.
 He found that P. notatum proved extremely effective even at very low concentrations, preventing Staphylococcus growth even when diluted 800 times, and was less toxic than the disinfectants used at the time.

 After early trials in treating human wounds, collaborations with British pharmaceutical companies ensured that the mass production of penicillin (the antibiotic chemical produced by P. notatum) was possible.
 Following a fire in Boston, Massachusetts, USA, in which nearly 500 people died, many survivors received skin grafts which are liable to infection by Staphylococcus.
 Treatment with penicillin was hugely successful, and the US government began supporting the mass production of the drug.
 By D-Day in 1944, penicillin was being widely used to treat troops for infections both in the field and in hospitals throughout Europe.
 By the end of World War II, penicillin was nicknamed 'the wonder drug' and had saved many lives.

-Scientists in Oxford were instrumental in developing the mass production process, and Howard Florey and Ernest Chain shared the 1945 Nobel Prize in Medicine with Alexander Fleming for their role in creating the first mass-produced antibiotic.
+Scientists in Oxford were instrumental in developing the mass production process, and Howard Florey and Ernst Chain shared the 1945 Nobel Prize in Medicine with Alexander Fleming for their role in creating the first mass-produced antibiotic.